-• Function 48 allows passage through the door without the need for a User Code.
-Re-Lock using Function 49.

-Programmed Schedules will not override the state of the lock using functions 48 and 49.
+- Function 48 allows passage through the door without the need for a User Code.
+Re-Lock using Function 49. - Programmed Schedules will not override the state of the lock using functions 48 and 49.
 If it is required that programmed schedules override Passage Mode, Enable/Disable Passage Mode using Functions 45/46.
 Use Function 50 to "undo" Functions 48 and/or 49, and therefore return the lock to all pre-existing scheduled functions.
 Note: Functions 48-50 can only be enabled using the keypad.
 Warning: Function 49 will inhibit all scheduled Passage Mode events.

-48. Enable Permanent Passage Mode 4 8

-49. Disable Permanent Passage Mode 4 9 :

-50. Return Lock to Normal Passage 5 0 Mode Schedule

-(Locks will lock or unlock depending on the current schedule).
-Use Function 50 to "undo" Functions 48 and/ or 49, and therefore return the lock to all pre-existing scheduled functions.

-NOTE:

-See Scheduled functions 72 and 73 for Scheduled Passage Mode.

-51. Passage Mode Configuration 5 1 []: (Mode)
+48. Enable Permanent Passage Mode (This Function enabled through keypad only) ; 4 8 : 49.
+Disable Permanent Passage Mode (This Function enabled through keypad only) ; 4 9 : 50.
+Return Lock to Normal Passage Mode Schedule (This Function enabled through keypad only) (Locks will lock or unlock depending on the current sch or 49, and therefore return the lock to all pre-existing sch , Use Fu inction : 1 50 to "undo" Functions 48 and/ NOTE: See Scheduled functions 72 and 73 for Sched uled Pa ssage N lode.
+51. Passage e Mode Configuration ; 5 1 ; [] : (Mode)

 - Mode 1 (Normal): Passage Mode must be enabled/disabled using Function 45 and 46.
 Mode 1 (Normal) is the factory default. - Mode 2: Group 2 toggles Passage Mode. - Mode 3: Group 2 enables, Group 3 disables Passage Mode.
-Disable Passage Mode has priority if User is a member of both Groups 2 and 3
+Disable Passage Mode has priority if User is a member of both Groups 2 and 3.

 With Mode 2, each time any member of Group 2 enters their User Code, they will toggle Passage Mode.
 For example, if Passage Mode is enabled, and a Group 2 User enters their User Code, Passage Mode will be disabled.
 If a few seconds later they enter their User Code again, Passage Mode will be enabled.
 With Mode 3, Group 2 members will always enable Passage Mode, and Group 3 members will always disable Passage Mode.
 For example, if Passage Mode is already enabled, and a Group 2 User enters their User Code, the Passage Mode status will not be changed due to the Function 51 Mode 3 configuration.
-If Passage Mode is already enabled, and a Group 3 User enters their User Code, Passage Mode will become disabled.
+If Passage Mode is already enabled, and a Group 3 User enters their User Code, Passage Mode will be come disabled.